KennyShyne/Network-Engineering-Projects/README.md

 # Network-Engineering-Projects
-<h2>I'm a Cisco Certified Engineer, I hold the CCNA 200 - 301 certificate.
-Below is what i learned and projects i have created.</h2>
+I'm a Cisco Certified Engineer, I hold the CCNA 200 - 301 certificate.
+Below is what i learned and projects i have created.

 <h2>Lab I Created using Packet Tracer</h2>
 <p align="center">